a-kramer/RPN-derivative/sh/README.md

 has no equivalent).

-It would be nice if MACOS had gsed (GNU sed) reliably, so that we could just replace all calls to sed with gsed or gnu-sed.
+It would be nice if MACOS had gsed (GNU sed) reliably, so that we could just replace all calls to `sed` with `gsed` or `gnu-sed` (or whatever).
 But, we cannot assume this.

-Instead, we opt to use `perl -p` as a replacement for `sed -[Er]`, as perl is part of coreutils and has `\b` on all unix systems that we have tested on so far.
+Instead, we opt to use `perl -p` as a replacement for `sed -[Er]`, as perl is part of coreutils and has `\b` on all unix-like systems that we have tested on so far.
+We don't use perl other than this workaround.